purcell/color-theme-sanityinc-tomorrow/README.markdown

 An Emacs version of
-[Chris Kempson's "Tomorrow" themes](https://github.com/ChrisKempson/Tomorrow-Theme), with much more extensive face definitions than the upstream Emacs variant.
+[Chris Kempson's "Tomorrow" themes](https://github.com/ChrisKempson/Tomorrow-Theme), with much more extensive face definitions than the "official" Emacs variant.

 The themes work with both the built-in theming support in recent